TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 2- **We've provisioned throughput for DynamoDB with RCUs and WCUs** ➡️ a consistent and predictable read/write performance.

-3-  We wanted things to scale dynamically such thet we're workload-responsive always, **hence we implemented dynamic auto-scaling for DynamoDB through targets and policies** ▶️ **Cost optimisation**
+3-  We wanted things to scale dynamically such thet we're workload-responsive always, **hence we implemented dynamic Auto-Scaling for DynamoDB through targets and policies** ▶️ **Cost optimisation**.
+so, it'll be able to handle huge variations in load

 </br>